 What happens when the insurance company and your lawyer have very different ideas of the compensation you deserve?

 When you start negotiating with the insurance company, your lawyer may advise that you issue a high demand of your own.
-On the other hand, the insurance company will often try to start with a very low offer, especially if you have sustained severe injuries and require substantial compensation for your injuries.
+On the other hand, the insurance claims adjuster will often try to start with a very low offer, especially if you have sustained severe injuries and require substantial compensation for your injuries.

 You may start far apart, but negotiation can help you come to a reasonable agreement.